Netflix upping US, Canada prices with competition growing - NewsBreak

 Netflix upping US, Canada prices with competition growing

-NEW YORK — (AP) — Netflix is raising prices for its video streaming customers in the U.S. and Canada, less than a year and a half since its last price increase, as competition from other streaming services increases.
+Netflix is raising prices for its video streaming customers in the U.S. and Canada less than a year and a half since its last price increase, as competition from other streaming services increases.

 Price increases are becoming more of a regular feature at Netflix, which is facing saturation in the U.S. market.
 Of Netflix's 213.5 million subscribers, some 74 million are in the U.S. and Canada.
 It got an influx of global subscribers early in the pandemic, but is investing in video games as it looks beyond movies and TV for growth.